irvingzhang0512/tf_eager_object_detection/README.md

     + `losses.py`: cal class loss & reg loss for rpn training and roi training.

 ## 2. TODO
 + [x] use different preprocessing utils for different feature extractor.
 + [x] remove all magic number and use config dict to cover all params in faster rcnn.
 + [x] add l2 regularize loss.
 + [ ] compare current net with the original faster rcnn model.
 + [ ] add summaries in training procedure.
 + [ ] add model load/save functions.
 + [ ] predict and visual scripts.
 + [ ] use `logging` instead of `print`.
++ [ ] alternative training.

 ## 3. 存在的问题
-+ numpy 操作和 tensorflow 操作混杂，导致中间部分梯度传递有问题，需要仔细研究。
-+ 看文章中说，roi proposal 的结果需要标准化。